arktypeio/arktype/pkgs/model/README.md

 ## Syntax

-`@re-/model` supports all of TypeScript's built-in types and a lot of its most common type definition syntax.
-The following sections outline the kinds of definitions you can use in your models.
+`@re-/model` supports many of TypeScript's built-in types and operators, as well as some new ones dedicated exclusively to runtime validation.
+The following sections outline the kinds of definitions available to you when creating a model.

-If the TS syntax you want to use is not listed here, feel free to create an issue summarizing your use case.
-Our model is easy to extend, so you might just see it an upcoming release 🎁
+If you'd like to , we'd love for you to create an issue summarizing your use case.
+Our parser is easy to extend, so you might just see it an upcoming release 🎁

 ### Objects